 hyperI/O is also an active participant in several Technical Work Groups (TWG) of the Storage Networking Industry Association (SNIA) including the:

 “I/O Traces, Tools, and Analysis (IOTTA)” TWG – hyperI/O has been an active member of this TWG since 2005.

 “Solid State Storage (SSS)” TWG – hyperI/O has been a contributor to the “SSS Performance Test Specification (PTS)” standard, which defines a set of device level tests and methodologies intended to enable comparative testing of SSS devices.

-In addition, hyperI/O is an active member of the SNIA “Solid State Storage Initiative (SSSI)” and has made available a specially-tailored version of the hIOmon WIOCS software for use by the SNIA SSSI WIOCP.
+In addition, hyperI/O is an active member of the SNIA “Solid State Storage Initiative (SSSI)” and previously made available a specially-tailored version of the hIOmon software for use by the SNIA SSSI WIOCP.

 Focus and Goals

 Understanding and evaluating disk storage I/O operation performance can often be a daunting if not difficult task.